Tamalckb531/passwordGenerator/README.md

 # passwordGenerator
-A basic html, css and javascript password generator
+A basic password generator made with html, css and javascript.